jorgenschaefer/elpy/docs/introduction.rst

    git clone https://github.com/USER/elpy.git
    cd elpy

-   Then switch to the branch associated to the PR you want to try:
+Then check out the branch associated to the PR you want to try:

 .. code-block:: bash

    git checkout BRANCH_NAME

-- Add Elpy's sources to the Emacs load path:
+- Now switch to Emacs and add Elpy's sources to the load path:

 .. code-block:: elisp

    (add-to-list 'load-path "/path/to/elpy")

-- And finally, load Elpy files:
+- Finally, load Elpy files:

 .. code-block:: elisp